 How to Find a Dermatologist That’s Right for You

-Adulting is hard — point blank, period, end of story.
+Adulting is hard — period, end of story.
 Juggling a career, social life, family and your own physical well-being is a lot to manage.
 One part of adulting that no one really talks about but is another very real struggle is finding a reliable dermatologist.
-Seeing a derm regularly is essential if you want to maintain beautiful and healthy skin, but it can be daunting to determine which ones are qualified and confusing to know how often you need to visit one.
+Seeing a derm regularly is essential if you want to maintain beautiful and healthy skin, but it can be daunting to determine which one is right for you and confusing to know how often you need to visit one.
 To make the process easier, board-certified dermatologist and Skincare.com consultant Dr. Hadley King and board-certified dermatologist Dr. Caren Campbell offer their tips, below.

 “Ask your primary care provider or a trusted friend for a recommendation,” says Dr. King.
 She also recommends visiting the website for the American Academy of Dermatology, which provides a list of board-certified dermatologists in your zip code.

 “It is important to see a board-certified dermatologist because this tells you that they have completed an accredited three-year residency training program in dermatology and that they have mastered the material sufficiently to pass the board examination,” explains Dr. King.
 “This sets them far apart from others who may be practicing dermatology without this level of training.”
 Dr. Campbell adds that you’ll know if someone is board-certified if their title contains “FAAD,” which stands for Fellow of the American Academy of Dermatology.
 And of course, you’ll want to be sure that title also includes an “M.D.” or “D.O.” that is representative of a medical doctor.